A Working Partnership

 - Date of birth

-- Time of death/last known alive
+- Date/time last known alive

-- Next of kin contact number
+- Next of kin name and contact number

 The recovery of donated tissue needs to occur within 12 to 24 hours of death (depending on cooling of the body) and prior to embalming.
 Ideally, the referral will be made as early as possible to ensure that no logistical concerns stand in the way of the individual or family’s wishes.